 - 1. Each team's Head Coach and one Assistant Coach will be supplied a COACHING WRISTBAND which will designate them as the only individuals permitted to communicate with their players during the course of the official round. - 2.
+If a team only has 1 golfer, that golfer is only allowed one advice giver. - 3.
 All other individuals and spectators must abide by the SPECTATOR GUIDELINES detailed previously.